 Enrollment and Payment for “Pool School”

-Please fill out the registration form along with payment of $25.00 per person (NONREFUNDABLE).
+Please fill out the registration form along with payment of $25.00 per person.
 We accept cash, checks or money orders.

 For credit card users, you are welcome to use our online payment system.
 Please be sure to enter $25.00 per person enrolling in the “Payment amount” box.
-After paying online, download a registration form, fill it out, and fax it to (405) 419-4227 along with your receipt from the online payment.
+After paying online, download a registration form, fill it out, and fax it to (405) 419-4227 along with order number from the online payment confirmation email you receive.

 If you’d like to send in a check, please make checks payable to the OKC-County Health Department.
-No refunds.
 Dates and times can be changed.
 NO ACKNOWLEDGMENT WILL BE SENT.

-For questions about license refunds, please see our Refund Policy for License Fees page.
+For questions about refunds, please see our Refund Policy for License Fees page.

 If there are questions, to check an enrollment, or to make changes, please call (405) 425-4347.

 Operators may challenge the test.
 Call (405) 425-4347 to reserve your appointment.
 The $25.00 fee includes the manual and is payable at the time of testing.
 We do not recommend that new operators challenge the test.
 Challenge testing is conducted the first Wednesday of each month, except for Holidays.
 You must call and reserve your spot at least 48 hours in advance, or you will not be accepted.